Return to home

 Here’s what you need to know about Right to Acquire:

-The discount is capped at £16,000 – not as high as Right to Buy, but still a helpful boost towards homeownership.
+The discount is capped at £16,000 – a helpful boost towards homeownership.

 To be eligible, you’ll need: